 I'm all about making a recipe in steps to make things easier.

-Slice off the top of the garlic.
-Place garlic in some tinfoil.
+Step 1: Slice off the top of the garlic.
+Place garlic in some tin foil.
 Drizzle olive on top and bake in the oven.
 Set aside.

-Blend pizza mix, warm water, olive oil, yeast, Italian seasoning in a food processor.
+Step 2: Blend pizza mix, warm water, olive oil, yeast, and Italian seasoning in a food processor.
 The warm water helps the dough rise.
 Italian seasoning adds another layer of flavor.

-Form dough into a ball, and with oiled hands (the dough is very sticky), spread into baking dish.
+Step 5: Form dough into a ball, and with oiled hands (the dough is very sticky), spread it into a baking dish.

 Cover with plastic wrap.
-Let rise 1-2 hours.
+Let rise for 1-2 hours.

-Poke dimples into dough (deep holes).
+Step 6: Poke dimples into the dough (deep holes).
 Brush olive oil on top.